Pranit2811/large_file_uploader/README.md

 python main.py
 You should see output indicating that the server is running, typically on http://127.0.0.1:8000.

+****Start Consumer Using Command: celery -A test worker -B -Q SFTP_REPORT_CREATOR

-5. Access the Login Page
+6. Access the Login Page
 Open your web browser and navigate to the following URL: http://127.0.0.1:8000/login/

-6. Log In
+7. Log In
 Use the default credentials to log in:

 Username: pranit